RegExp Find and Replace

 The Preset Settings dialog box allows finding/replacing metadata in files/database and creating/editing presets.
 This dialog box is resizable, so you could enlarge it, e.g. if you cannot see the content of some control.

-The first group of controls in the Preset Settings dialog box is mainly about the user interface of the selected preset.
+The first group of controls, at the top of the Preset Settings dialog box, is mainly about setting how the selected preset is seen and accessed within the program (user interface).
 Firstly, we have the Preset label showing the number of the selected preset and total number of presets and next to it we have a combo box which contains a list of all stored presets.
 You could select some specific preset from that list and after that you could apply it to the selected files or you could modify its settings to suits your needs.
 That control also allows you to enter a name for the new preset (just keep in mind that all presets should have unique names).

 Using the Preset combo box to search for some particular preset that you want to load could be very tedious task since that list could contain 500 or more items.
 That problem could be avoided using the "..." button that is located on the right side of the Preset combo box.
 If you click on it, you will get opened the Choose RegExp Preset dialog box that is similar to the Manage RegExp Presets dialog box containing the table with all available presets.
 You could find the preset in that table that contains the wanted text if you type it in the Find text box.
 All presets that contain the wanted text will have ticked check boxes on the left side of the table.
 You could jump to the next or previous preset that contains the specified text using the Next and Prev buttons.
 With the Match case and Regular expressions check boxes you could further refine the searching results.
 After you find the wanted preset, you could select it in the table and click the OK button which will load that preset in the Settings dialog box.